baidu-research/UnDepthflow/README.md

 #### Notes
 - You can specify multiple GPUs training with flag `--num_gpus`
 - You can switch to KITTI odometry split by setting `--train_file=./filenames/odo_train_files_png_4frames.txt`
-- If you would like to continue to train a model from a previous checkpoint, you can set `--retrain=False`
+- If you would like to continue to train a model from a previous checkpoint from the same mode, you can set `--retrain=False`

 ## Evaluation
 The evaluation has already been performed while doing the training.
 The evaluation results will be printed to the screen.